 Abnormal Pap Smear

 Once you turn 21 or become sexually active, you should get regular Pap smear tests.
-This is a routine part of a yearly gynecological exam, along with a breast exam, palpating of your abdomen and a discussion with your doctor.
-Abnormal pap smears should always be evaluated with a thorough consultation and examination by a physician for an accurate diagnosis and treatment plan as it may be a symptom or sign of a serious illness or condition.
+This is a routine part of a yearly gynecological exam, along with a breast exam, palpation of your abdomen and a discussion with your Midtown gynecologist.
+Abnormal pap smears should always be evaluated with a thorough consultation and examination by a physician for an accurate diagnosis and treatment plan as it may be a sign of a serious illness or condition.

-While performing a Pap smear, your doctor actually scrapes cells from your cervix after inserting a speculum in your vagina to create a clear passage.
+While performing a Pap smear, your gynecologist actually brushes cells from your cervix after inserting a speculum in your vagina.
 The tissue samples then are sent to a lab to be analyzed.
 Pap smears allow your doctor to track any changes in your cervix, which could be indicative of several things, including cancer.

 The Pap smear results may contain any of the following:

 - Normal cells

 - Presence of the human papilloma virus (HPV)

 Normal cells constitute a negative result.
 Abnormal cells, and even the presence of HPV, can tell your local gynecologist several different things.
 A Pap smear allows your New York gynecologist to catch conditions in a very early stage — before the development of cervical cancer.
 Luckily, this is a very slow-growing form of cancer, so it can take years before it becomes life threatening.

 Abnormal Cells Are Not All the Same

 Your Manhattan OBGYN may find a number of potentially dangerous results from a Pap smear test: